-- Disablement Pension in the means test.
-This protects people with disabilities by ensuring this money can be used to support their needs. - The basic earnings disregard for people with a disability is set at £20, rather than the standard £5 for a single person or £10 for a couple.
+- their support is reduced.
+This reflects the extra demand on finances for people with disabilities. - Total disregard of Disability Living Allowance, Personal Independence Payments and War Disablement Pension in the means test.
+This protects people with disabilities by ensuring this money can be used to support their needs. - The basic weekly earnings disregard for people with a disability is set at £20, rather than the standard £5 for a single person or £10 for a couple.
 This ensures that disabled people who work are able to keep more of their earnings as their costs involved in that earning, may be greater.